Analytic solutions for the linearized first-order magnetohydrodynamics and implications for causality and stability: General solutions for the linearized equations

-In the previous subsection, we investigated the Alfven modes encoded in the matrix equation (\ref{eq:Alfven-modes}).
-The analytic solutions for the other matrix equation (\ref{eq:sonic-modes}) have not been know to the best of our knowledge, except for the solutions at the particular momentum directions, i.e., $ k_\para = 0$ or $k_\perp =0 $ \cite{Grozdanov:2016tdf, Hernandez:2017mch, Armas:2022wvb}.
+In the previous subsection, we investigated the Alfv\'{e}n modes encoded in the matrix equation (\ref{eq:Alfven-modes}).
+The analytic solutions for the other matrix equation (\ref{eq:sonic-modes}) have not been known to the best of our knowledge, except for the solutions at the particular momentum directions, i.e., $ k_\para = 0$ or $k_\perp =0 $ \cite{Grozdanov:2016tdf, Hernandez:2017mch, Armas:2022wvb}.
 It is challenging to obtain analytic solutions including the higher-order corrections in $k $.
 If one invokes brute-force efforts, one has to find general solutions for a quartic equation in $\omega $, which is possible but is not an efficient path to reach compact forms of solutions.
 Moreover, the solutions at $ k_\para = 0$ suffer from the issue of the small $k$ expansion discussed in the previous subsection, giving rise to different solutions in this limit than those obtained in Refs.~\cite{Grozdanov:2016tdf, Armas:2022wvb}.
-As in the Alfven modes, we investigate the behavior near this limit carefully.
+As in the Alfv\'{e}n modes, we investigate the behavior near this limit carefully.

 First, we provide a simple method for the solution search that works on an order-by-order basis in $ k$.
-This method serves as a general algorithm that can be applied to general sets of hydrodynamic equations and any other equations based on derivative expansions (see Ref.~\cite{FHH} for further applications), while we here focus on the quartic secular equation in $\omega $ at $k^2 $ order.
+This method serves as a general algorithm that can be applied to general sets of hydrodynamic equations and any other equations based on derivative expansions (see Ref.~\cite{Fang:2024sym} for further applications), while we here focus on the quartic secular equation in $\omega $ at $k^2 $ order.
 We note again that the secular equations for hydrodynamic equations, and thus their solutions, are only accurate up to a given order in $k$.
 Thus, the order-by-order algorithm is a suitable method for the solution search.

 We begin with the leading-order solutions by putting $M_\one =0 $.
 The secular equation from $M_\zero$ is found to be

 with $ \V^2 := (c_s^2 +v_A^2) - c_s^2 v_A^2 \sin^2 \theta \geq 0$.
 A trivial solution, $ \omega =0$, originates from the redundancy mentioned below Eq.~(\ref{eq:sum-rule}).
 We exclude this trivial solution in the following discussions.
 The leading-order dispersion relations are found to be